attilio23/italian_lotto_game/README.md

   * PrintOutput:

-    It manages the printing of the output and the ticket.
+    It manages the printing of the output, the ticket and the extraction.